typescript-nameof/nameof/README.md

 ## Setup

-ts-nameof is a _compile time transform_ so it requires some setup.
+typescript-nameof is a _compile time transform_ so it requires some setup.
 For setup instructions, see the packages above for the compiler you use.

 ## nameof transform